camelial/camelial.github.io/essays/final-project-idea.md

  * Yelp features - add photos and ratings to events.
  * There would be a system of legitimizing events that people post so that people can't get away with making things up.

- This essay was collaboratively written by Mark and Cammy.
+ This essay was collaboratively written by Mark and me.